academe/Omnipay-Wirecard/README.md

 It works like this:

 * A temporary data store is initialised on the remote gateway.
-The merchant site is given a token to represent this storage, called the `storageId`.
+The merchant site is given a key to represent this storage, called the `storageId`.
   This single-used data store will last for 30 minutes or until it is used.
 * A custom form is provided on the front end that captures authorisation details for the payment.
 These details are not posted back to the merchant site.